-Five Tips for Shorter Turn Times
+Five Suggestions for Shorter Turn Times

-- Cookie-cutter houses are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how features unique to a property contribute to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique details of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'd find out on our own, knowing them as soon as possible is likely to make your report arrive faster.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we'll find out on our own, knowing them sooner is likely to make your report arrive without delay.

-- Set proper expectations with the occupants.
+- Set proper expectations with the homeowner.

 - Confirming an inspection time and date with the homeowner can be one of the most inefficient tasks in the appraisal process.
 We understand that a homeowner may be apprehensive with a stranger inspecting every corner of their home, taking photos, and making abundant notes.
 Many commonly think they need to make the place spotless before the appraiser comes by, thinking that will increase the appraised value.
 So they delay the appointment until it is cleaned.

 Coming directly from you -- a person they are working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and likely decrease the appraisal inspection time.
 Please feel free to point your customers to this website, where we have lots of pages of useful information for homeowners as well as others about the appraisal process.
 They can even call us if they want to become familiar with our staff and services.
 Remind them it benefits them to set the appointment as soon as possible!